Subhojit98/dynamic-analytics-dashboard/README.md

    - Display key metrics including:
      - Total Users
      - Active Users (mocked based on status field)
-     - Deleted Users (tracked during the session).
+     - Deleted Users (tracked during the session): Note that we are not deleting users using the POST or DELETE method, as it is not feasible for our project.
+Instead, we are simulating the deletion process.

 2. **Charts Section**: